derrickpelletier/node-status/README.md

 ## Console.log alongside status

-If you have to use `console.log` after the status bar has started, it can be a bit janky because the stdout line isn't cleared when a console.log is run.
+Right now, if you have to use `console.log` after the status bar has started, it can be a bit janky because the stdout line isn't cleared when a console.log is run.

 You can utilize an extended console.log by adding this after requiring status.

 	console = status.console()

-or, by just logging this prior to whatever else you need to log:

-	console.log(status.clear)

 ## Todo's
-+ Switch to process.uptime for all the timing stuff.
-+ Consider having the bar update consistently if a time/runtime type is set rather than only on increment events
 + Add an option to have the bar always at the bottom of the terminal window or just at the bottom of the current page